2022 News Releases

 Express Lab, of Rocky Mountain Diabetes, Completes Expansion

 The automated laboratory is the first in East Idaho.
 The expansion nearly doubled the size of the laboratory and provided room for the automation equipment.
-With the expansion, updated equipment for microbiology, hematology and chemistry along with the robotic track system.
+With the expansion, updated equipment for microbiology, hematology, and chemistry will be updated along with the robotic track system.
 According to Lori Leask, Express Lab Manager, the expansion and automation project was implemented to improve speed, efficiency, and accuracy.
-Lori states that, “Expanding allows us to continue to grow and meet the demands of our patients and healthcare providers.”
+Lori states, “Expanding allows us to continue to grow and meet the demands of our patients and healthcare providers.”

 About the Automation Process

 The automation, provided through Ortho Diagnostics based in Raritan, New Jersey, is leading edge technology.
 The system is modular and allows for additional growth in the future.
 With this automation system, the specimen tubes are loaded and sorted robotically on to the processing track.
 The tubes are then automatically transferred to a decapper and placed back on the track for distribution to individual analyzers.
 When the testing is finished, the tubes are transported to a re-capping process and then to storage.
 The automation allows Express Lab to continually track specimens and repeat or add testing if needed, at a much faster pace.
 The specialized automation streamlines our processes and helps our lab analyzers function more efficiently by utilizing software that can detect which analyzer is available to run the test at the fastest pace.
 This eliminates bottlenecks and wait times on analyzers while it catalogs specimens for easy retrieval later.
 Results are then electronically transmitted back to the Express Lab computer system and then immediately sent to doctors or other healthcare providers.